ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 ## Convert sequencing depth to BedGraph format

 After a quick search, Gviz's [DataTrack] accepts BedGraph format.
-The format can display any numerical value of chromosome ranges, shown as follows,
+This format can display any numerical value of chromosome ranges, shown as follows,

 | chromosome | start  | end    | value |
 |:-----------|--------|--------|------:|